MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMSoftwareUpdate.md

 ```

 ### -Category

-Specifies the category of a software update.
-To obtain a category object, use the Get-CMSoftwareUpdateCategory cmdlet.
+Specify the category of a software update.
+To get a category object, use the [Get-CMSoftwareUpdateCategory](Get-CMSoftwareUpdateCategory.md) cmdlet.

 ```yaml
 Type: IResultObject[]